• Skip to primary navigation

 • Stand mixer with a paddle attachment or electric hand mixer

-• Baking trays Note 1
+• Baking sheets Note 1

 • Parchment paper